Kuurosu/inner_peace/README.md

 - The nav bar was also reversing the order unless changed to flex and column-reverse.
 I realised I had also changed to id so when looking at the other pages it wasn't applying the changes and took a while to figure out a simple solution.

 - Deploying the page initially the img's weren't loading even though they were in the assets/images folder.
 I had linked using '/assets/images/...' and took a minute to realise the /assets/ was supposed to be assets/images.

+- Getting the "Skills" background to have a lowered brightness initially made the text as well dark.
+I managed to get around this by using the ::before psuedo element.

 ### Validator Testing

-- I've used Nu HTML checker and have no errors after testing - https://validator.w3.org/nu/?doc=https%3A%2F%2Fkuurosu.github.io%2Finner_peace%2F
+- I've used Nu HTML checker and have no errors after testing.
+Just one warning which was to consider using a header in my about section.
+But as it didn't require one I have chosen to omit that. - https://validator.w3.org/nu/?doc=https%3A%2F%2Fkuurosu.github.io%2Finner_peace%2F

 - I've used W3C CSS Validation Service to confirm no errors after multiple testing and finding bugs - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkuurosu.github.io%2Finner_peace%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en